-Steam locomotives "Coolum" and "Eudlo" generally operated the passenger services but the "Vanguard" petrol locomotive, built by Purcell Engineering in Sydney would also be used from time to time.
+Steam locomotives "COOLUM" and "EUDLO" generally operated the passenger services but the "VANGUARD" petrol locomotive, built by Purcell Engineering in Sydney would also be used from time to time.

-The Moreton Mill first crushed in 1897.
-Early Little is known about the coaches used other than vehicles were employed or whether some were part of the Maroochy Shire Council's Mapleton Tramway stock is uncertain.
+Little is known about the coaches used other than from photographs.
+The builder/s and how many vehicles were employed or whether some were part of the Maroochy Shire Council's Mapleton Tramway stock is uncertain.
 They all appear to be bogie vehicles and mostly are "toast rack" style open coaches with cross bench seating.
-Many excursions were run using these purpose built coaches and the temporary seating.
+Many excursions were run using these purpose built coaches and the ubiquitous four wheel cane trucks fitted with temporary seating.